 Bangladesh formally joined the BRI during Xi's eye-catching visit to Dhaka in October 2016, during which Sheikh Hasina's government got a taster of the extraordinary largesse on offer from the Chinese in their relentless march towards becoming not only the largest economy in the world, but a superpower in more than just name or ambition.
 Besides deals amounting to $38 billion in prospective investment in Bangladesh (from both state and private sources), a document of cooperation focusing on the Belt and Road Initiative was also signed during Xi's stay in Dhaka.

-At the time, Donald J. Lewis, Director of the Centre for International Economic Law, Trade & Development, wrote an article in China Daily, the Communist Party’s English-language mouthpiece, that “[t]he land dimensions of the OBOR consist of several interconnected corridors spanning the entire Eurasian continent.
+At the time, Donald J. Lewis, Director of the Centre for International Economic Law, Trade and Development, wrote an article in China Daily, the Communist Party's English-language mouthpiece, that "[t]he land dimensions of the OBOR consist of several interconnected corridors spanning the entire Eurasian continent.
 Bangladesh is centrally situated along the Bangladesh-China-India-Myanmar (BCIM) Economic Corridor.
-Bangladesh also occupies a strategic position along the 21st Century Maritime Silk Road with its bustling port of Chittagong as a major maritime hub through the Indian Ocean.”
+Bangladesh also occupies a strategic position along the 21st Century Maritime Silk Road with its bustling port of Chittagong as a major maritime hub through the Indian Ocean."